 Avoid going to war unnecessarily when you’re in such a strong position.
 And don’t make a habit of doubling opponents up easily.

-As you near the final stages of a poker tournament, it’s generally a good idea to loosen up.
-The majority of poker players will go the other way and try to make it into the money, or the final table, depending on the tournament.
+As you near the final table of a tournament, it’s generally a good idea to loosen up.
+The majority of poker players will go the other way and try to make it into the money, or the final table, depending on how the tournament progresses.
 You can leverage that by playing wider ranges and stealing with weaker hands than normal, especially with a big stack.

 On a similar note, it’s not a great long-term poker tournament strategy to try and ladder up.
 Playing tight and waiting for others to bust, just to secure a better payout, is sub-optimal.
 It’s important to play to win, as the biggest rewards come for finishing first.